a1phyr/assets_manager/README.md

 - Light: Pay for what you take, no dependencies bloat
 - Fast: Share your resources between threads without using expensive `Arc::clone`

+This crate follow semver convention and supports rustc 1.40.0 and higher.
+Changing this is considered a breaking change.

 **Note**: this crate is still under developpement and should not be used in production, but experimental use and feedback are welcome.

 ## Example